Baremetrics/calendar/README.md

   - `[number] [interval] [ago/ahead]` to advance or regress the date based off the currently selected date (i.e. `1 month ago` on a date of August 1 would result in a date of July 1)
 - You may now use plain date strings in the Calendar object
 - Fixed a bug where auto selecting a week range after or before the current selection was getting suppressed and reset to the previous dates
+- Added support for selecting a range of single day with the `same_day_range` boolean in the double calendar call
 - Cleaned and dried out a couple verbose functions

 ## 1.0.2 Update